-A quick guide, full with value for everyone who wants to learn Thai quickly.
+A quick guide, full with value for everyone who wants to learn Thai quickly

 Do you want to travel to Thailand and be more than just another tourist?
-Maybe you’re living in Thailand and you want to be able to speak with Thai people in their own native language.
-Or perhaps you have a partner who’s Thai?
+Maybe you’re living in Thailand and you want to be able to speak with Thai people in their own native language, or perhaps you have a partner who’s Thai.

 A few years ago I decided to learn Thai after a short visit to Thailand.
 I had an amazing experience in the country and I wanted to be more than just another tourist during my next visit.

 For a few months I tried really hard, but after a while I still wasn’t able to hold a simple conversation in Thai.
-Eventually I gave up…
+Eventually, I gave up…

 Finally, in the summer of 2016 I went back to Thailand on a mission to become conversational in Thai, in only 21 days.

-2. Is Thai a difficult language to learn?
+2. Is Thai difficult to learn?

 3. Should you learn the Thai alphabet?